Siemens Energy Weighs Factory Closures and Outsourcing in Bid to Revive Wind Turbine Business

 Credit: Siemens Gamesa

 , the German power equipment supplier, is reportedly considering the closure of factories and sales offices as part of a comprehensive strategic review.
-The objective of this review is to mitigate losses within its wind turbine business, a sector that has posed significant challenges for the company.
+The objective of this review is to mitigate losses within its business, a sector that has posed significant challenges for the company.

 The onshore wind turbine division of Siemens Gamesa has faced notable quality issues, along with potential financial losses from contracts.
 These challenges have led to a sharp decline in Siemens Energy's shares, which have dropped by more than 50% since June.